She started posting videos of domino art at age 10. At 1 billion views, she is the ‘queen’ of dominoes.

 “I was just doing this for fun and it kind of spiraled from there,” Hevesh told The Post.

 While fans knew the artist for the dominoes, another question was left unanswered: Who is “Hevesh5?”
-After six-and-a-half years of posting anonymously, Hevesh announced in a 2015 video who she was: “Yes, I am a girl.”
+After 6½ years of posting anonymously, Hevesh announced in a 2015 video who she was: “Yes, I am a girl.”

 While the response to the teen’s videos has been overwhelmingly positive, she said, there were times when detractors would leave racist and sexist language on her videos.